MarcinKadziolka/fingerprints-recognition/README.md

 These augmentation techniques expose the model to a greater variety of training data, leading to better performance under diverse conditions and unconventional cases, thereby enhancing its overall resilience and fingerprint recognition capabilities in various scenarios.

 ## Results
 The model was trained for 20 epochs using Binary Cross-Entropy (BCE) as the loss function and the Adam optimizer with a learning rate of 0.001.
-As the model outputs values between zero and one, a threshold needs to be chosen for categorizing predictions.
+As the model outputs values between zero and one (similarity of fingerprints), a threshold needs to be chosen for categorizing predictions.
 During training and validation, the threshold was set to 0.9.

 <img src="https://github.com/MarcinKadziolka/fingerprints_recognition/assets/30349386/1eebbe5b-8ec9-40e3-9839-8f469e268dad" width="900">
 <img src="https://github.com/MarcinKadziolka/fingerprints_recognition/assets/30349386/ecf354de-04fa-4de3-91c3-d98a63a8c3aa" width="900">